SWRC-Modding/CT/README.md

 ```
 git clone https://github.com/SWRC-Modding/CT.git Code
 ```
-In order to build the project you'll need Microsoft Visual Studio .NET 2003.
-This is the same version that was used to compile the original game.
-Newer versions should work too but for compatibility reasons it's best to stick with that one.
-Have a look at the [installation instructions](https://wiki.swrc-modding.net/index.php?title=MS_Visual_Studio_2003) to get it to work on modern Windows.

 You can then just open the solution `CT.sln` and build it from within Visual Studio but you can also use `build.bat` if you want to use a different text editor or just wish to build on the command line.
 It is used as follows:
 ```